New Works: Northern Lights and a Polar Bear

 I titled this piece Guardian of the Night, varnished watercolour on 12 x 9 inch panel.

-The title is ambiguous; it could refer to the polar bear, guarding his or her territory, or it could refer to the aurora watching over their vast northern kingdom.
+The title is ambiguous; it could refer to the polar bear, guarding its territory, or to the aurora, watching over a vast northern kingdom.

 Either way, I created the scene to honour the memory of our incredible experiences in northern Manitoba.